 Hepatitis A and E usually resolve after a period of four to eight weeks.
 They do not cause chronic hepatitis, and in most cases, no special treatment is necessary unless your immune system is suppressed and/or you have had a solid organ transplantation.
 You are not confined to bed while you recuperate.
 Once the jaundice disappears, you can safely return to work.
-We will discuss with you if you need special treatment or medication.
+We will discuss with you whether you need special treatment or medication.

 Hepatitis A and E Prevention

 Hepatitis E: Currently there are no vaccines against the hepatitis E virus, although much research is underway for development.
 If you are traveling to a country where hepatitis E is widespread, avoid contaminated food and water sources.
-Even if you received a vaccination against hepatitis A, it may not protect you against hepatitis E. The vaccination for hepatitis E is not yet available for use.
+A vaccination against hepatitis A may not protect you against hepatitis E.

 Hepatitis A and E Complications

 Rarely, the disease does not resolve, and you may experience complications from hepatitis.
 Fulminant hepatitis is a rare syndrome associated with hepatitis B and occasionally with hepatitis A and E. A patient with fulminant hepatitis begins to deteriorate rapidly and experiences hepatic encephalopathy (confusion).
 This is seen in patients with chronic liver disease or people during pregnancy.
 There is even a risk of coma and liver and kidney failure.

 This condition is rare.
 Careful management and thorough care provide the best hope for recovery.
 Liver transplantation may be lifesaving.